sprintup/Whiteboard/README.md

 ##Update log
+* It tests all excercises.
-* It tests most of the excercises, I just have to look at some element ids.
+* The tests almost pass for all excercises, but I have to look at some element ids.
 * I'm working on iterating through workout types.

 ### Overview